Agnes Maule Machar: Early life

 Machar's father, John Machar immigrated to Canada in 1827, and married Margaret Sim (a fellow Scottish immigrant) in Montreal in 1832.
 The couple established themselves in Kingston, Ontario (then part of Upper Canada), where her father was the pastor of St. Andrew's Church, and second principal of Queen's University (1846–1853).
 The couple's first child died in infancy; Agnes was born in 1837; and her brother, John Maule, in 1841.

 Apart from a brief stint at a boarding school in Montreal, Machar was educated by her father at home.
 By the age of ten Machar was studying Latin and Greek, instructed by her father and aided by his extensive library.
 Soon after she learned French, Greek and Italian.
 After her father’s death in 1863, she remained with her mother.

 Social circles

 Machar moved in influential social circles, mingling with future prime minister John A. Macdonald, politicians like Richard John Cartwright, and professors at Queen's University such as George Romanes.
-At her summer home, Ferncliff, in Gananoque she hosted an array of visitors including Daniel James Macdonnell and Emily Pauline Johnson.
+At her summer home, Ferncliff, in Gananoque she hosted an array of visitors.

 In 2015, Machar was named a person of national historic significance by the federal government.